BrianLondon/airflow-dev-mcp/README.md

 ## Install & run

 The package ships a single console command, `airflow-dev-mcp`, which starts the MCP server on stdio.
-You rarely run it by hand — your MCP client launches it for you (see below).
-To try it directly, the zero-install option is [uv](https://docs.astral.sh/uv/):
+Installation requires [uv](https://docs.astral.sh/uv/):

+To download and validate the package run:

 ```bash
 uvx airflow-dev-mcp --check      # fetch + run a one-shot connectivity check
 ```

-Or install it as a persistent tool:
+It can be installed as a persistent tool but typical installation is to just have your coding agent call it through `uvx` (See: Configure your MCP client below).
+If you do want to install it system wide, use one of the two following commands

 ```bash
 uv tool install airflow-dev-mcp